 The thyroid gland is a small organ located in front of the neck that produces the thyroid hormone.
 This hormone regulates a lot of processes in the body.
-In Graves’ diseases, the antibodies overstimulate the thyroid gland to produce large amounts of this hormone, and excess of thyroid hormones dysregulates almost all activities in the body.
+In Graves’ disease, the antibodies overstimulate the thyroid gland to produce large amounts of this hormone, and excess of thyroid hormones dysregulates almost all activities in the body.
 This results in weight loss, nervousness, rapid heart rate, and bulging eyes.

 8. Hashimoto’s Thyroiditis

-Unlike in Grave’s disease, in Hashimoto’s thyroiditis, the thyroid gland produces low amounts of thyroid hormones.
+Unlike Grave’s disease, in Hashimoto’s thyroiditis, the thyroid gland produces low amounts of thyroid hormones.
 This is because, in Hashimoto’s thyroiditis, the immune system releases antibodies that destroy the thyroid tissue.
 As the thyroid cells that produce the hormone become depleted, blood levels of thyroid hormones drop.

 Symptoms of the ensuing low thyroid hormone include fatigue, weight gain, depression, constipation, and cold intolerance.

 Autoimmune diseases are usually chronic and may be life-threatening

 There are no established cures for autoimmune diseases.
 However, since autoimmune diseases are caused by a hyperactive immune system in our bodies, a good way to treat them is to reduce immune activity.
 This means doctors may prescribe a certain class of drugs called immunosuppressants to help you control your symptoms.

 Furthermore, your doctor may also prescribe other medications depending on the type of autoimmune disease.
 For instance, pain relief medications for autoimmune arthritis, and insulin for type 1 diabetes.